 Innovation partnership programmes – mobilising new ways to meet societal challenges

-· Article from Ministry for Foreign Affairs, Ministry of Education and Research, Ministry of Enterprise and Innovation, Ministry of Health and Social Affairs, Ministry of the Environment and Energy, Prime Minister's Office
+· Article from Ministry for Foreign Affairs, Ministry of Education and Research, Ministry of Enterprise and Innovation, Ministry of Health and Social Affairs, Ministry of the Environment, Prime Minister's Office

 The Government is launching five innovation partnership programmes to help meet a range of the societal challenges that Sweden is facing.
 These programmes involve new ways of travelling, residing, doing business, living, communicating, and using and preserving the world’s resources and ecosystems.
 Partnership between public actors, business and academia creates new, innovative solutions that strengthen competitiveness, contribute to sustainable development and create more jobs.Innovation partnership programmes – mobilising new ways to meet societal challenges